 brown house on mountain Edinburgh Castle

-Finally, you might want to pay a visit to Edinburgh Castle, one of the most spectacular in the country.
+Finally, you might want to visit Edinburgh Castle, one of the most spectacular in the country.

 The structure sits on Castle Rock in the middle of the Scottish capital city.
-They served as a royal residences for many years before the merger of Scotland and England.
-Built in 1633, it was a sort of fort but its military significance after construction was minimal.
+It served as a royal residence for many years before the merger of Scotland and England.
+Built in 1633, it was a sort of fort, but its military significance after construction was minimal.

 What do you think?